khrisrichardson/salt-states/README.md

 image and exposed service specific ports.
 This imposed a lot of redundancy, which has since been relegated to an
-[appc custom execution module](/salt/_modules/appc.py), which will support multiple container engines.
+[appc custom execution module](/salt/_modules/appc.py), which will support multiple container runtimes.

-Data that is common across container engine implementations has been moved from the Dockerfiles to defaults.yaml files, and the manifests are instead generated on the fly.
+Data that is common across container runtime implementations has been moved from the Dockerfiles to defaults.yaml files, and the manifests are instead generated on the fly.